-The Coordinating Committee was convened as an implementation action in support of the 2022-2024 ATLP Strategic Plan, Goal 4, Tactic 1 which calls for the establishment of an executive committee within ATLP.
+The Coordinating Committee was convened in July, 2023 as an implementation action in support of the 2022-2024 ATLP Strategic Plan, Goal 4, Tactic 1 which calls for the establishment of an executive committee within ATLP.
 The committee is a small, agile group of dedicated partners that guide the Partnership and address matters that arise between Steering Committee meetings.
 The purpose of the Coordinating Committee is to develop strategies to implement the Strategic Plan, expand our capacity to achieve conservation goals and ensure the sustained function of the Partnership.

-The Coordinating Committee is comprised of the designated Appalachian Trail Conservancy and NPS Appalachian National Scenic Trail representatives (see Section 3.2) and 3 other Steering Committee members.
-All Coordinating Committee members have specific expertise in land conservation and/or the Appalachian Landscape and have a vested interest in the success of equitable, place-based conservation.
+The Coordinating Committee is comprised of designated Appalachian Trail Conservancy and NPS Appalachian National Scenic Trail representatives (as outlined in the Partnership Charter) and 3 other Steering Committee members.